Codium-ai/pr-agent/docs/docs/tools/improve.md

     - `num_code_suggestions`: number of code suggestions provided by the 'improve' tool.
 Default is 4 for CLI, 0 for auto tools.
     - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".
     - `rank_suggestions`: if set to true, the tool will rank the suggestions, based on importance.
 Default is false.
-    - `summarize`: if set to true, the tool will display the suggestions in a single comment.
-Default is true.
+    - `commitable_code_suggestions`: if set to true, the tool will display the suggestions as commitable code comments.
+Default is false.
     - `persistent_comment`: if set to true, the improve comment will be persistent, meaning that every new improve request will edit the previous one.
 Default is false.
     - `enable_help_text`: if set to true, the tool will display a help text in the comment.
 Default is true.